System Design Space

 A/B platform design

-Experimentation system architecture for web and mobile applications
+Experimentation architecture for web and mobile applications

-Feature Flags and A/B testing
+Feature flags and A/B testing

-Google Recommendation
+Google recommendation

-Support for older versions
+Supporting older versions

 Support horizon